Stability of Weighted Majority Voting under Estimated Weights: Stability

 \begin{theorem}{Stability of Optimality:} If $\pestv = \expect(\pdisv)$ and all $\pdis_i$ have support $[\pest_i-\delta_i,\pest_i+\delta_i]$, then

 A weaker but more intuitive bound is also derived using the Bernoulli Inequality,

 \end{theorem}

-\begin{proof}[Sketch of Proof] Via Lemma \ref{lemma-max_distribution}, we know the extreme distribution that maximises $\expect(\dsc(\pdisv))$, relying on the correctness of the vertexes.
-Via Corollary \ref{lemma-cube_correctness}, the upperbounds for the correctness of vertexes can be obtained, only relying on $\dsc(\pestv)$.
-The bounds can be obtained by some algebra methods. \end{proof}
+\begin{proof}[Sketch of Proof] Via Lemma \ref{lemma-max_distribution}, we know the extreme distribution that maximizes $\expect(\dscpdispdis)$, relying on the correctness of the vertexes.
+Via Corollary \ref{lemma-cube_correctness}, the upper bounds for the correctness of vertexes can be obtained, only relying on $\dscpepe$.
+With some algebra, both bounds~\eqref{eq:strong} and \eqref{eq:weak} can be obtained. \end{proof}

+While there is a gap between making decisions based on unbiased trust and based on trustworthiness, Theorem~\ref{Theorem:SoO1} proves that this gap is bounded by a relatively small threshold, implying that the unbiased trust would not reduce the decision quality too much.
+The upper bound is influenced by the distribution of trustworthiness, and converges towards zero with that variance reducing.

-Theorem \ref{Theorem:SoO1} just compares the optimal rule in practise with the ideal rule.
-To illustrate the effect of distribution variance on the stability of optimality, we provide two Monte Carlo simulations with $100,000$ runs.
-In Figure~\ref{Fig:Stability on Optimality, Est_P Fixed}, we measure the correctness for $\expect(\dsc(\pdisv))$ and $\dsc(\pestv)$, where $\pestv$ is constant, but $\pdisv$ is a Beta distribution, with increasing variance.
+To illustrate the effect of distribution variance on $SoO(\pdisv)$, we provide a Monte Carlo simulation with $100,000$ runs over Example \ref{exp}.
+In Figure~\ref{Fig:Stability on Optimality, Est_P Fixed}, we measure $\expect(\dscpdispdis)$ and $\expect(\dscpepdis)$, where $\pestv$ is constant, and $\pdisv$ follows Beta distribution with increasing variance.
 It presents that the larger the variance is, the larger $SoO(\pdisv)$ is, which validates the result of Lemma \ref{lemma-max_distribution}.
-To put the quantity of the variance in context, we provide examples of Beta distributions with a certain variance in Figure~\ref{Fig:Example Beta Distribution}.
+To put the quantity of the variance in context, we provide examples of trustworthiness being Beta distributions with a certain variance in Figure~\ref{Fig:Example Beta Distribution}.